ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-build-network.md

 For more information about ordering services and the role they play in networks based on Hyperledger Fabric, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-2.2/orderer/ordering_service.html){: external}.

-<blockchain-sw-251>You</blockchain-sw-251> have the option between creating a one node ordering service (sufficient for testing purposes) and a crash fault tolerant ordering service featuring five nodes tied to a single organization.
+You have the option between creating a one node ordering service (sufficient for testing purposes) and a crash fault tolerant ordering service featuring five nodes tied to a single organization.
 In this tutorial, we will show the one node ordering service.

 However, just as with the peer, before we can create an ordering service, we need to create a CA to supply the identities and the MSP of our ordering service organization.